 Although worksheets for salary, benefits and expenses are in one document, it is important for church officials to separate these items when reporting budget and expenditures to the congregation.
 It is particularly important that financial reporting not leave the impression that expenses are part of a pastor’s salary.

-- Geographical units are the same as two years ago when they were re-calculated.
-Because the data source is expensive, current plans are to update geographical units again for 2017-2018.
+- Geographical units are based on new data.
+Because units will increase for many counties, a congregation may choose to spread the increase over more than one year.
+Because the data source is expensive, current plans are to update geographical units again for 2020-2021.
 See the Interpretive Comments for more explanation.

 Partners in the Call,